Joy Kaye Siler

 What do you attribute your success to?

-I would say my support structure, and the grace of God, because I've had a very supportive family, and co-workers, and professors within my programs that have been very inspirational and very supportive.
-They helped me to bounce ideas off of them and were very open to just supporting me during the times when I needed them most.
+I would say my support structure and the grace of God.
+I've had a very supportive family, professors, and colleagues within my programs that have been very inspirational and very supportive.
+They helped me to bounce ideas off of them when I was struggling to comprehend what I truly wanted and they were very open to supporting me during the times when I needed them most.
 Having that support structure in place has been monumental in being able to get to where I am now.
-I've moved around almost every 2 years in the last 8 years or so because of school and different jobs in different locations, and knowing I could stay with a family member while I took a part-time job to get the experience that I wanted has been probably one of the biggest things.
-Even when the job wasn't going to be enough to pay rent at the time, having somebody to support me made it possible to gain the experience I needed.
+I've moved around almost every 2 years in the last 8 years or so because of school and different jobs in different locations, and knowing I could stay with a family member while I took a part-time job to get the experience that I wanted or know that I had someone to help with my skills transitions as I took on something new, have been some of the most impactful things.
+Even when a job wasn't going to be enough to pay rent at the time, having somebody to support me and to trust when I hit a roadblock made it possible to gain the experience I needed.

 What’s the best career advice you’ve ever received?